imjoe77/PassGuard/README.md

 ## 📄 License

-This project is available under the MIT License.
+This project is licensed under the MIT License.